varp/vardan.pro/_drafts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 - From now, commands ('node_drun', 'node_npm_install' and etc.) could be run only when type or the buffer/file is type of `source.js`

 - OK.
 What is the most important tool of every developer?
 You, right!
+It's a debugger.

-### It is a *debugger*.
+### *debugger*

 In previous versions of the plugin, Nodejs Debug (+ arguments) command would run only current file with a `debug` argument passed to `node`